The Disaster Artist

 director: Martin McDonagh

-Still, seeing a McDonagh film is as much about hearing as it is watching.
-Billboards has been met with backlash to its handling of race, and I do find some of that critique valid, but McDonagh’s aim here is more deeply rooted than simply trying to mine 2017 America.
+Seeing a McDonagh film is more about hearing than it is watching.
+He shoots for the same musical dialogue that you find in Tarantino or Coen brothers films, but this plays more like a Kidz Bop version of them.
+Billboards has been met with backlash to its handling of race, and I do find much of that critique valid, but McDonagh’s aim here is more deeply rooted than simply trying to mine 2017 America.
 As Frances McDormand’s Mildred sends the town into a politicized hellfire of opinions and outrage, McDonagh moves his characters like they’re pieces on a chess board.
-He hazily searches for empathy in hatred, humor in sadness, wisdom in acts of violence.
+He messily searches for empathy in hatred, humor in sadness, wisdom in acts of violence.
 The effect is one that doesn’t feel political, but biblical (McDonagh’s films and plays bleed Catholicism).

-Set in a small town, in no specific year, and with heightened, almost unbelievable characters and violence, the film feels like a modern biblical tale about the dangerous road to forgiveness and healing.
-While it’s a bit too obnoxious and broad, McDonagh’s crudely funny dialogue works on multiple levels and refuses to give the audience black and white morality.
-It treadges further into the gray through character’s violent actions, searching for some catharsis or answer, even if it makes the film messier as a result.
+Set in a small town, in no specific year, and with heightened, unbelievable characters and violence, the film feels like a modern biblical tale about the dangerous road to forgiveness and healing.
+While too obnoxious and broad — with a maybe misguided understanding of the American small town — McDonagh’s crudely funny dialogue refuses to give the audience black and white morality.
+It lunges further into the gray through character’s violent actions, searching for some catharsis or answer, even if it makes the film messier and more problematic as a result.

 McDonagh’s use of music swings between excitement and melancholic irony, to the point that the music almost feels like it’s speaking to the film’s characters, trying to tell them something, but they’re not listening.
-Sam Rockwell gives a standout performance as a racist cop who’s the most overtly despicable character, and also the one that McDonagh uses to pivot the film into a strangely moving area.
+Sam Rockwell gives a standout performance as a racist cop who’s the most overtly despicable character, and also the one that McDonagh, for better and worse, uses to pivot the film into a strangely moving area.
 This gray worldview is violent in its confrontation of violence, and the sort of imperfect, but daring American cinema that rarely makes its way into theaters.
-While it’s a much rougher, less potent film than McDonagh’s all-timer, In Bruges (2008), Three Billboards talks itself into American truths that are guarded by years of hate, and offers the closest thing to catharsis that we can hope for.
+While it’s a much rougher, less potent film than McDonagh’s all-timer, In Bruges (2008), Three Billboards stumbles through American truths that are guarded by years of hate.